emberjs/rfcs/text/0000-tracked-properties.md

   @tracked firstName = 'Tom';
   @tracked lastName = 'Dale';

-  @tracked
   get fullName() {
     return `${this.firstName} ${this.lastName}`;
   }
 }
 ```

+Note that getters and setters do _not_ need to be marked as tracked, only the
-This also allows us to opt out of tracking entirely, like if we know for
+properties that they access need to.
+This also allows us to opt out of tracking
-instance that a given property is constant and will never change.
-In general,
+entirely, like if we know for instance that a given property is constant and
-the idea is that _mutable_ properties should be marked as tracked, and
+will never change.
+In general, the idea is that _mutable_, _watchable_
+properties should be marked as tracked, and _immutable_ or _unwatched_
-_immutable_ properties should not.
+properties should not be.

 ### Reducing Memory Consumption